 “For My thoughts are not your thoughts, nor are your ways My ways,” declares the LORD.
 “For as the heavens are higher than the earth, So are My ways higher than your ways And My thoughts than your thoughts” (Isaiah 55:8-9).

 Our guide must ultimately be God’s word for even our sense of justice can be corrupted by sin because we are by nature self-centred, not God-centred.
 The Bible in many places reveals God’s laws which to our humanness seem hard and unjust.
 We might well learn from Job who suffered greatly.
 Though we in retrospect know why he suffered, Job didn’t and God did not tell him.
 Job complained of his suffering and apparent injustice but in the end he confessed before God “I did not understand…I did not know…I retract and I repent in dust and ashes” (Job 42:1-6).
 So we ought also have the same attitude when we face or have to endure the injustice of divorce.
 We may have to come to a decision: to trust God even though we don’t fully understand His ways.
 Who or what will we trust?
 God or our own wisdom?
 As the Proverb says:

 Trust in the LORD with all your heart and do not lean on your own understanding (Proverbs 3:5).

 Divorcees desperately need loving and wise support, not necessarily sanction to marry another.
 Suffering for the sake of righteousness is something we cannot always avoid in this world.
-In fact it may well be the price we have to pay to be faithful and obedient to the teachings of Jesus.
-If we claim to belong to Christ, His future bride, heirs of the Kingdom and eternal glory, how can we say we are doomed?
+In fact it may well be the price we have to pay to be faithful and obedient to Jesus who said we must deny our self and take up our cross to follow Him (Luke 9:23).
+And if we claim to belong to Christ, His future bride, heirs of the Kingdom and eternal glory, how can we say we are doomed?